Skip to content

 • Assist with and oversee the implementation of the Leading Strong Communities/Success programming curriculum.

-• Serve as the Advisor to Resident Student Association Area Board.
+• Serve as an Advisor to student organizations (e.g., Resident Student Association Area Board).

-• Support and attend programs, meetings, and activities offered by student staff and area board.
+• Implement, support and attend programs, meetings, and activities offered by student staff and area board.

 • Serve as a programming and community building resource for staff and students.